RTEMS/rtems-docs/posix_users/message_passing.rst

 --------------------------------------

-Every message queue has the ability to notify one (and only one) process whenever the queue’s state changes from empty (0 messages) to nonempty.
+Every message queue has the ability to notify one (and only one) process whenever the queue's state changes from empty (0 messages) to nonempty.
 This means that the process does not have to block or constantly poll while it waits for a message.
 By calling mq_notify, you can attach a notification request to a message queue.
 When a message is received by an